 The current route used by bikers to connect the Little Falls Trail to the Capital Crescent Trail is through the Bethesda Pool parking lot which has led to conflicts when the pool is open.
 To improve safety, efficiency and reduce conflicts, a trail connector is proposed for construction near the Bethesda pool.

 Parks received comments from various groups and individuals following two community meetings held last summer to inform the public and seek their input on three connector alignment options.
 The comments varied from supporting the different option alignments (A, B, or C); to recommending a new option (D); and to requesting no trail connector be built in this area.
 Parks instructed the design consultant to study the public recommended option (D) which takes trail users along Hillandale Road (across the street from the Bethesda Pool parking lot frontage) and crosses at the traffic light at the intersection of Hillandale and Little Falls Parkway.

-After consideration of all comments received, staff will present three Concept Design Options to the Board with a recommendation.
-The options will include:
+After consideration of all comments received, the staff was to present three Concept Design Options to the Board with a recommendation.
+The options included:

 Opportunities for public participation are shown below.
 Links to review meeting notes and Planning Board memos will be attached to each applicable calendar event as it is scheduled and completed.